Miami Marlins remember star pitcher Jose Fernandez

 A loss to baseball

-Veteran baseball reporter Ken Rosenthal tweeted about Fernandez on Monday.
+Longtime baseball reporter Ken Rosenthal tweeted about Fernandez on Monday.

 "Something for MLB to consider: A Jose Fernandez spirit award, presented to the player who best exemplifies love and passion for the game."

-Adam Conley took to the mound for the Marlins on Monday.
+Adam Conley took the mound for the Marlins on Monday.

 Conley tweeted a photo of himself and Fernandez in the uniform of the minor league Greensboro, North Carolina, Grasshoppers, with the message: "You were family, miss you brother."

-At an emotional news conference Sunday, Fernandez's death was described as a loss to baseball, the Miami community where he lived and beyond.
+Fernandez's death has been described as a loss to baseball, the Miami community where he lived and beyond.

-"The magnanimity of his personality transcended culture, religion and race," Marlins President David Samson said at a news conference where he was flanked by team officials.
+"The magnanimity of his personality transcended culture, religion and race," Marlins President David Samson said at an emotional news conference Sunday flanked by team officials.

 "Jose is a member of this family for all time," Samson said.
 "His story is representative of a story of hope, and of love and of faith, and no one will ever let that story die."